Status for the period January–April 2014

 - Ojwom village (1 imported case from Abobo)

 Five of the 7 cases are adult males.
 Of the 7 cases, 4 were contained.
-Some 127 new rumours were reported and investigated during the month of November 2013.
-A total of 770 rumours were reported and investigated in 2013, of which 5 were confirmed as dracunculiasis.
+A total of 893 rumours were reported and investigated in 2013 of which more than 99% (891) were investigated within 24 hours and 6 were confirmed as dracunculiasis.